Leonora Braham: Later career and retirement

 Braham continued to perform, from 1897 to 1912, in London, the British provinces, and New York.
 In 1897, she was touring as Norah in Charles Villiers Stanford's opera Shamus O'Brien and as the Countess in Olivette, followed by Juanita in The Dove-Cot, adapted by Charles Brookfield from La Jalouse, at the Duke of York's Theatre in London.
 On Broadway, she played Donna Adelina Gonzales in Because She Loved Him So, the American adaptation of The Dove-Cot, at Hoyt's Theatre in 1899.
 The following year, she toured in Britain with a company using the name of the German Reed Entertainments.
 She also toured for two years with Lillie Langtry in plays without music, including The Degenerates.
 Later roles included the Widow Melnotte in The Lady of Lyons and Madame Michu in The Little Michus.
 Her last role was as Amelia Dovedale in Captain Scarlet at the St James's Theatre in 1912.
 Together with George Power, Jessie Bond and Julia Gwynne, she was one of four artistes of the original D'Oyly Carte Opera Company who attended a reunion at the Savoy Hotel in 1914.
 The four then posed for a group photograph beside the Arthur Sullivan Memorial in the Victoria Embankment Gardens (see photo).

 She continued to be interested in Gilbert and Sullivan during her retirement, writing of her G&S experiences in "Happy Wanderings of a Savoyard," published in The Gilbert & Sullivan Journal in October 1926.
 Together with Jessie Bond and Sybil Grey, she participated in March 1930 at the Gilbert & Sullivan Society in a 45th anniversary reunion of original "Three Little Maids from School."
-Braham faced poverty during her last years, when her husband was confined to a mental hospital.
+Braham faced poverty during her last years, when her husband was confined to a mental institution.

 Braham died in London in 1931 at the age of 78.